vsala2/Rock-Paper-Scissors/README.md

 + JavaScript

 ## Deployment
-The project is deployed using Netlify.
+The project is deployed using **Netlify**.
 Any changes pushed to the main branch will automatically trigger a new deployment.

 Visit the live project: [Rock, Paper, Scissors Game](https://rockpaperscissors27.netlify.app/)